bloominstituteoftechnology/module-challenge-intro-to-git/README.md

 3. After you are finished please copy the review questions into your .txt file and answer them
 4. don't forget to add, commit and push your changes.

-## Task 2b: Exit Ticket

-Once you begin, you will have 15 minutes to answer the questions [here](https://app.codesignal.com/public-test/M94mbzuHGQoMg6F3e/w9GqZYCQ2YoZZf).

-The completion of these questions is mandatory for MVP.
-However, passing the quiz doesn't affect your standing as a Lambda School student whatsoever.
-This is Lambda School testing itself!
-Please answer honestly and to the best of your ability without using external references.

 ## Task 3: Stretch
 Stretch Review questions: